Are you ready to plan a 7 day Oahu itinerary? Your one week in Oahu is going to be amazing.

 Morning Hike – Diamond Head

 Diamond Head is an extremely popular hike on Ohau.
-It is an extinct volcano turned in to a hiking trail that ends with a panoramic view.
+It is an extinct volcano turned into a hiking trail that ends with a panoramic view.
+It is the perfect activity in Oahu to add to your 7 day Oahu itinerary.

 I would recommend waking up very early to hike for a couple of reasons.
 The parking lot fills up by 6:30 a.m.
 We arrived at that time and ended up having to park a mile away.
 Luckily, we were in incredible shape and loved running the extra mile.